RLuckom/raphaelluckom.com/hugo_site/content/posts/a_terraform_pattern.md

 the [`arn`](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html).
-In practice you would at least want to reference the actual bucket (i.e. `"Resource": "${aws_s3_bucket.b.arn}/*"`) to guard against drift--if the name of the bucket changes, you could apply this policy to successfully and yet still fail to DENY the actions you're trying to prevent.
+In practice you would at least want to reference the actual bucket (i.e. `"Resource": "${aws_s3_bucket.b.arn}/*"`) to guard against drift--if the name of the bucket changes, you could apply this policy successfully and yet still fail to DENY the actions you're trying to prevent.

 The second thing that's outdated about this is that it uses the [_heredoc_](https://en.wikipedia.org/wiki/Here_document)